 Geographically and geomorphologically, mainland Ecuador consists of three regions: the coastal plains or COSTA, the Andes mountain chain or SIERRA and the Amazon basin or ORIENTE.
-A fourth region comprises the Galapagos Islands, located about 1000 km W in the Pacific Ocean (see fig.1)
+A fourth region comprises the Galapagos Islands, located about 1000 km to the W of mainland Ecuador, in the Pacific Ocean (see fig.1).